E127 series: E127-0 series

 Thirteen 2-car sets were built by Kawasaki Heavy Industries and Tokyu Car, and delivered to Niigata Depot in March 1995 (sets V1 to V6) and November 1996 (sets V7 to V13) for use on Echigo Line, Hakushin Line, and Uetsu Main Line local services.
 They entered service on 8 May 1995.

 The sets can be coupled to form a six-car formation at maximum, and can be used on wanman driver only operation services.

 On 14 March 2015, ten E127-0 series train sets were transferred to the third-sector railway operating company Echigo Tokimeki Railway for use on the renamed Myoko Haneuma Line and reclassified as ET127 series.
 Set V3 was withdrawn from service in October 2014, leaving just two sets, V12 and V13, in the ownership of JR East.
 These two sets were used mainly on Yahiko Line and Echigo Line services until March 2022.
 From 29 June of that year, however, the sets provisionally re-entered service on the Joetsu Line to compensate for train shortages brought on by a lightning strike that damaged five E129 series sets.

+On 17 February 2023, JR East announced that the E127-0 series sets would be transferred from Niigata Depot to operate on Nambu Branch Line services.
+They were sent to Nagano for modification later that month.
+Set V12 was reallocated to Nakahara Depot and renumbered V1, and set V13 was renumbered V2.
+The sets entered service on the Nambu Branch Line from 13 September 2023.